Is Suboxone Sober? These 5 Myths Keep People From Trying Life-Saving Medication

 4. Myth: Suboxone is mood-altering, so you can’t take it and be sober

 Just outside the doors of any 12-step meeting, you’re likely to find some folks vaping and chugging Monster energy drinks.
-All that nicotine, caffeine, and sugar is mood-altering.
-But these are socially acceptable mood-altering substances, so we encourage them.
-Even the book Living Sober, the Alcoholics Anonymous guide on how to get through early recovery, recommends reaching for something sugary to beat cravings.
+All that nicotine, caffeine, and sugar is mood-altering … but these are (relatively) socially acceptable mood-altering substances, so we excuse them.
+Even the book Living Sober, an Alcoholics Anonymous guide on how to get through early recovery, recommends reaching for something sugary to beat cravings.
 What is that sugar doing?
 It’s altering your mood.
 If Suboxone isn’t sober, who’s to say sugar, caffeine, or nicotine are?
 We need to think past the mood-altering rule and into a more personal and private decision of self-care.
 What works for you?
 What doesn’t work for you?

 “Just outside the doors of any 12-step meeting, you’re likely to find some folks vaping and chugging Monster energy drinks.
 All that nicotine, caffeine, and sugar is mood-altering.

-The reality is, opiate addiction is mood-altering, even after you quit using.
-When you misuse opiates long-term, you throw your brain chemicals off balance.
+The reality is, opioid addiction is mood-altering, even after you’ve quit using.
+When you misuse opiates long-term, your brain chemicals become unbalanced.
 That imbalance can lead to post-acute withdrawal syndrome.
 Post-acute withdrawal can cause depression, cravings, and sleep disturbances for months.
-You feel funky, and your mood is altered.
-This can stack the decks against you.
-Because your brain is trained to turn to a single solution when you feel bad: USING OPIATES.
+You feel funky, and your mood.
+This can stack the deck against you, because your brain is conditioned to turn to a single solution when you feel bad: USING OPIATES.
 Suboxone solves this problem by giving your brain back the chemicals your opiate use depleted.
 It does this without generating the euphoria caused by other opioids.

 In the world of drug addiction, is it easier to categorize all drugs as bad?
 It might be, on the surface.
 But that sort of black and white thinking doesn’t serve us well in recovery.
 It’s tempting, as we all point fingers at Big Pharma, to tell everyone to screw all meds.
-To say, “Suck it up, white-knuckle it.
+To say, “Suck it up—white-knuckle it.
 Stop using, without any help.”
 But that only sounds easy if you’ve never been there.
-We’d all kick opioids without any help if we could.
-But in reality, many of us can’t.
+We’d all kick opioids without any help if we could, but in reality, many of us can’t.
 Luckily, there’s a solution that makes recovery from opioid addiction a little less painful.
 So let’s start treating it like the solution it is.
 Suboxone isn’t the enemy here.
-Heroin and pain pill addiction is.
+Addictionto heroin, fentanyl, and pain pills is.

 Now that we’ve addressed the misinformation and myths about Suboxone, and highlighted its safety and effectiveness as a treatment for opioid addiction, let’s look at how we can reduce the stigma surrounding medication-assisted treatment.